josip/node-colour-extractor/README.md

 Here's the simplified algorithm:

 1. Image is scaled down to 48x48px with a fast nearest-neighbour algoritm.
-2. Colors are gruped into up to 16 clusters using [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering).
+2. Colours are gruped into up to 16 clusters using [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering).
-3. Identified clusters are further refined using [CIEDE2000 color distance](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000), removing any duplicates.
+3. Identified clusters are further refined using [CIEDE2000 colour distance](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000), removing any duplicates.

 ## License